LukeDSchenk/mojibar/README.md

-# Mojibar
+# Mojibar (still very early development)

 A quick access tab and search bar for emojis.
+Simply click the emoji you want to use and it will be copied to your clipboard!

-## Feature idea
+## Coming Soon

-Make the Woozy face the icon, and add a custom feature where clicking the icon simply copies the woozy face to the clipboard or something.
+* Search bar
+* UI improvements
+* Scroll bars
+* Many more supported emojis
+* Hover for emoji descriptions

+## Down the line

+Features I want but am not prioritizing right now.

+* Custom fonts
+* Favorite emojis